 What Kind of Education is Required to be a PCB Designer?

-There are many certificate courses that are very helpful for the PCB designer.
+There are many certificate courses that are very helpful with the instruction for how to become a PCB designer.
 Some companies offer specific multi-layer PCB design and CAD training classes.
 There is also the IPC Certified Interconnect Designer (CID) course which is an absolute must for the new PCB designer.

 The future is bright for PCB design